 Behavioral Health Services for Children and Families

 We engage youth with serious mental health, substance use or other behavioral challenges and/or significant trauma and their families in an array of services.
 In partnership with youth and families, services are designed to help children live and thrive in their homes and communities.
 As part of Alexandria’s System of Care, we coordinate closely with youth, families, their natural supports and colleagues in Child Welfare, Juvenile Justice and Education to ensure that our integrated services prioritize family and youth voice and choice, cultural influences and equity, outcome-based work and collaboration.
+We are committed to racial equity and strive to ensure our services are responsive to the impact of generations of racial trauma.

 - Clinical assessment is a comprehensive evaluation that ensures the youth and family’s strengths, needs, history and preferences are taken into consideration to provide a behavioral health diagnosis and make bio-psycho-social service recommendations.